 Easter perfectly coincides with the best time to see Dutch flowers in their full glory!
-The fields in the countryside bloom with crocuses, daffodils, hyacinths and tulips from the end of March through the beginning of May.
-For the ultimate flower experience, take a day trip to Keukenhof – the world’s largest outdoor flower expo.
-To surround yourself in flowers without leaving the city, pay a visit to Hortus Botanicus, the Amsterdam Tulip Museum or the famous floating flower market.
+The fields in the countryside bloom with crocuses, daffodils, hyacinths and tulips from the end of March through to the beginning of May.
+For the ultimate flower experience, take a day trip to the Keukenhof – the world’s largest outdoor flower expo.
+To surround yourself in flowers without leaving the city, pay a visit to the Hortus Botanicus, the Amsterdam Tulip Museum or the famous floating flower market.

 Fun for the kids

 On Easter Sunday, local petting zoos in Amsterdam often host special Easter parties with an egg hunt, egg decorating, festive treats and fun activities.
 Around Easter, farms in the Amsterdam area also hold 'lamb days' where kids can cuddle and feed new-born lambs.

 Artis Royal Zoo always has a fun line-up of activities scheduled during the Easter holiday.
 This year’s programme has yet to be confirmed, although there will be special (educational) egg hunts taking place between 14 and 21 April.

 For big and small kids, head to Dam Square, which is once again home to the Kermis (funfair) from 17 April to 1 May.
 Be it a casual trip on the Big Wheel, or some of the faster rides, you'll definitely catch a unique view of the city centre!